Within Our Gates (1915 film): Development

 This was the first original feature film from the theatrical company J. C. Williamson Ltd. They had become concerned with reports of American films being made from plays which they were producing in Australia, and decided to move into film production themselves.

 They bought the studios of Lincoln-Cass Films in Melbourne and hired two of its staff, Maurice Bertel and W. J. Lincoln.
 After making two play adaptations, Williamson then decided to produce original stories, starting with Within Our Gates.

 Although it was the third movie they made, it was the first of their movies to be released.

 Production

 The cast were drawn from J. C. Williamson Ltd's theatrical stock company, many of whom appeared in a production of the play The Man Who Stayed at Home, on which the script was partly based.
 The director was English actor Frank Harvey, who moved to Australia in 1914.

 W. J. Lincoln later claimed making the film was his idea.

 The landing at Gaba Tepe was staged near Obelisk Bay near Sydney.
 Other location work was shot in Melbourne, and some interiors done at Melbourne's JCW Studio.

 Reception

 Reviews were very positive and the film was a popular success at the box office.

 The Motion Picture News called it "a really good war story, which is exceptional...
 Frank Harvey... deserves all the credit that can be given him for making such an interesting picture."

+The Lone Hand said it "must be placed amongst the best Australian achievements" and Lincoln "succeeded in producing a strong story of German intrigue and cunning, of patriot-ism and valor all happening within our gates."

+The Bulletin called it "a laudable attempt to stimulate recruiting" where "the melodrama, devised by W. J. Lincoln, introduces a lot of military spectacle, and the storming of the Gallipoli cliffs tickled up the soldier section of the audience when the film was submitted to private view at Her Majesty’s (Melb.)."
+Another review in the same magazine called it, "A trifle deliberate in the development of the story, perhaps, but a good, stirring sample of what Australia can do in this line."